MagnusThome/RejsaRubberTrac/3Dprint/README.md

 # Complete all-in-one housings and snap-in holders

+## Main Housing

-## Main Housing - (CONE for dist. sens.)
+- Main Housing (CONE dist. sensor)
+- Main Housing (ELEVATED dist. sensor)

-Temperature sensor and distance sensor both aiming straight out from the front panel of the housing.
+Temperature sensor and distance sensor are both aiming straight out from the front panel of the housing.
 To be mounted in the wheel well for example.

 <img src=images/cone_and_snapin_0.jpg>
 <img src=images/cone_and_snapin_1.jpg>
 <img src=images/cone_and_snapin_2.jpg>

-For the adjustable hinge snap-in holder above you also need:
-- M3 x 6mm screw
+For the adjustable hinge snap-in holder above you also need: M3 x 6mm screw, M3 nut, 11mm washer
-- M3 nut
-- 11mm washer

-The "CONE" version and the "ELEVATED" version further below on this page are almost identcial.
+The "CONE" version and the "ELEVATED" version are almost identcial.
 The only difference is how the protection window for the distance sensor is placed.
-This one ("CONE") has a deep cone as a hole down to the distance sensor where you mount the protection window squeezed between the sensor and the housing.
+This one has a deep cone as a hole down to the distance sensor where you mount the protection window squeezed between the sensor and the housing.
 The sensor is mounted as described on the first page, quite close to the main board.

-## Main Housing - (ELEVATED dist. sensor)

 The second variant ("ELEVATED dist. sensor") has two small holes as windows where the distance sensor is placed further up away from the main board (just use longer connection pins).
 Still squeezing the protection window between the sensor and housing but now much closer to the front side of the housing, further away from the main board.
 Which you choose of these two is a matter of taste :-)

-## Main Housing - (ALT. temp sensor mounting)
+## Main Housing

+- (ALT. temp sensor mounting)

 Temperature sensor is moved in this version pointing out of the end panel of the hosuing.
 This can sit just in front of the rear tire for example under the car.
 Temp sensor pointing backwards towards the tire and the distance sensor pointing down towards the ground.